Psychopathology and social behaviour

 The aim of this research agenda is (i) to quantify how deviations from “normal” psychology systematically affect social cognition and behaviour; (ii) to provide an explanation for part of the enormous variation in social behaviour that can be observed in humans; and (iii) eventually, to try to understand why disorders of the social brain (such as autistic spectrum disorders and psychotic spectrum disorders) persist – albeit at low levels – in natural populations.

 Our work in this area has produced some of the following key findings:

 - Paranoia exerts a marked but specific effect on social cognition: We used a Dictator Game paradigm to explore social cognition in paranoia.
-The Dictator Game has the useful feature that the intentions underpinning different donations are somewhat ambiguous: selfish allocations could reflect self-interest (i.e. greed) or (less plausibly but still possible) could reflect malevolent intentions (i.e. the desire to prevent the partner from getting anything).
+The Dictator Game has the useful feature that the intentions underpinning different donations are somewhat ambiguous: selfish allocations could stem from greed or from malevolent intentions (i.e. the desire to prevent the partner from getting anything).
 Here, we use a large-N online study to show that variation in paranoid ideation predicts increased attribution of harmful intent but does not affect attributions of self-interest to dictators in this task.